Global Middle East Studies Minor

 The GMES minor integrates social sciences and humanities combining critical ethnic studies and area studies while covering themes like Immigration, Activism, Racial Justice, Nationalism, History, Religion & Sectarianism, Capitalism, Colonialism, Empire, Policing, Humanitarianism, Environment, Democratization & Authoritarianism, Political Economy, Securitization, Medicine, Feminism, Technology, Law, and Urban Development.

-We are excited to announce the GMES 2nd Annual Symposium, scheduled for April 2nd at the Institute for the Humanities.
+We are excited to invite you to the GMES 2nd Annual Symposium, scheduled for April 2nd at the Institute for the Humanities.

 Light blue background on top with text in red.
 The bottom half has a motif of geometric art in blue, turquoise, orange, and green with text in white.